BerkeleyLearnVerify/Scenic/docs/simulators.rst

 The interface supports dynamic scenarios written using the CARLA world model (:obj:`scenic.simulators.carla.model`) as well as scenarios using the cross-platform :ref:`driving_domain`.
 To use the interface, please follow these instructions:

-1. Install the latest version of CARLA (we've tested version 0.9.9) from the `CARLA Release Page <https://github.com/carla-simulator/carla/releases>`_.
+1. Install the latest version of CARLA (we've tested versions 0.9.9, 0.9.10, and 0.9.11) from the `CARLA Release Page <https://github.com/carla-simulator/carla/releases>`_.
 2. Install Scenic in your Python virtual environment as instructed in :ref:`quickstart`.
 3. Within the same virtual environment, install CARLA's Python API by executing the following command: